top of page

 Graduate Education

 At the completion of her service, Kitty returned to Michigan State University to obtain her M.A (2022) and Ph.D (exp.
 2024) in Sociology.
 Her scholarly interests lie in college access, higher education, and teaching and learning.
-Kitty is currently a Residential College of the Arts and Humanities (RCAH) Fellow.
-In addition to her doctoral degree, Kitty is obtaining a Certificate in College Teaching.

 22045646_481780228860457_882812444035853